boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 The document uses the terms defined in {{!I-D.ietf-teas-ietf-network-slices}} and additional terms:

 Transport Network (TN):
-: This document defines the Transport Network with a provider scope.
-The provider relies on the Transport Network to interconnect customer networks (e.g. customer sites or public/private cloud  managed by the customer), usually thanks to VPN services.
-The TN extends up the PE (Provider Edge) routers, which connects to adjacent Customer Networks.
-We also assume that the Transport Network is based on IP, MPLS or SRv6 technologies.
+: The term Transport Network is commonly used in mobile networking to represent the connectivity between mobile Network Functions.

 Customer:
-: A Customer is an entity that relies on the Transport Network for interconnecting networks.
+: A Customer is an entity that relies on the Provider Network (e.g. WAN) for interconnecting customer sites.
 In the context of this document, the customer manages and orchestates the 5G Mobile Network.
 The Customer network hosts notably 5G Network Functions for RAN and CORE Networks.

 Provider:
-: A provider is responsible for Orchestrating and managing the Transport Network to interconnect customer networks.
+: A provider is responsible for Orchestrating and managing the Provider Network to interconnect customer sites.
 As per {{!I-D.ietf-teas-ietf-network-slices}}:
 * The interconnection service relies on IETF Network Slices (INS).
 * The IETF Network Slice Controller (NSC) orchestrates the IETF Network Slices.

 Customer Edge (CE):
-: The CE is a device managed by the customer that provides logical connectivity to the Transport Network.
+: The CE is a device managed by the customer that provides logical connectivity to the Provider Network.
 The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit.
 In the context of this document, examples of CEs include Routers, Switches Firewall, Servers or any Network Functions (CU, DU, UPF…).
 This document generalizes the definition of a CE with the introduction of Distributed CEs introduced in {{sec-distributed}}.

 Provider Edge (PE):
-: The PE is a device managed by the Transport Network Orchestration that is connected to the CE.
+: The PE is a device managed by the Provider that is connected to the CE.
 The connectivity between the CE and the PE is achieved thanks to an Attachment Circuit.
 The PE function usually binds ACs to VPN services.
-This document generalizes the definition of a CPE with the introduction of Distributed PEs introduced in {{sec-distributed}}.
+This document generalizes the definition of a PE with the introduction of Distributed PEs introduced in {{sec-distributed}}.

 Attachment Circuit (AC):

-: The attachment circuit is the logical connection that attaches a CE to a PE in the Transport Network.
+: The attachment circuit is the logical connection that attaches a CE to a PE in the Provider Network.
 A CE is connected to the PE thanks to one or multiple ACs.
-ACs are usually bound to a VPN service within the TN.
+ACs are usually bound to a VPN service within the Provider Network.
 An AC is technology-specific.
 For consistency with data model terminology (insert ref ???), we assume that an AC is configured on a “bearer”, which represents the underlying connectivity.
 Examples of ACs are VLANs (AC) configured on a physical interface (bearer) or an Overlay VXLAN EVI (AC) configured on IP underlay (bearer).

 5G Network Slice Orchestrator (5GNSO):
 : The entity responsible for the orchestration of the End-to-End 5G Slice made up of RAN, Core and Transport Network Domain.
 The details of the 5GNSO are outside the scope of this document.
 The 5GNSO interfaces with the IETF NSC to orchestrate the Transport Network.